Many nonprofits, agencies postpone plans

 “You want to stay safe. ...
 We’re concerned for everyone’s well-being,” Reynolds said.

-• Kentucky Wesleyan College has canceled the recital of associate professor Lisa Clark March 20 at First Presbyterian Church, 1328 Griffith Ave.
+• Kentucky Wesleyan College canceled the recital of associate professor Lisa Clark on March 20 at First Presbyterian Church, 1328 Griffith Ave.

 • Owensboro Community & Technical College canceled its Monday and Tuesday classes to allow faculty time to prepare for remote delivery of instruction, which is scheduled to begin Wednesday and end April 5.